 Maintaining the health and safety of all California State University, Stanislaus (Stanislaus State) community members is of utmost priority during the COVID-19 pandemic.
 As such, the enforcement of safety procedures for non-compliant individuals is a shared responsibility.
-The California State University vaccination requirement, daily self-screenings, face coverings and three-foot physical distancing where possible, are recognized measures to protect against the virus and to maintain a healthy teaching, learning and working environment for all Stanislaus State students, faculty, and staff.
+The California State University vaccination requirement, daily self-screenings, and face coverings, are recognized measures to protect against the virus and to maintain a healthy teaching, learning and working environment for all Stanislaus State students, faculty, and staff.

 The purpose of this document is to provide faculty and staff guidance on managing COVID-19 safety compliance on campus.
 This document focuses on providing education for establishing and maintaining safe environments through classroom and activity management and for coordinating best safety practices.

 The best practices in maintaining safe classroom and campus spaces are encouraging completion of the daily self-screening and wearing of face coverings.
 Ultimately it is not the role of the faculty or staff to enforce safety protocols.
 However, faculty and staff are encouraged to manage these situations with tact and de-escalation practices.
 Steps a faculty or staff member may take if a person is non-compliant include the following:

 - Addressing the situation through an educational and developmental approach.
 Every effort should be made to resolve the issue.

 - If the behavior continues, ask the student to leave the space and refer the incident to the student conduct administrator.